 - Drum Level Control – best used on boiler systems where the water level in the drum is critical.

 DDC, in addition to everything described above, can offer you a hot water reset schedule.
 This will reduce the cycle rate as compared to outside air temperature.

 To determine which control option is best for your facility it is best to talk to manufacturers and/or engineers with specific control experience

 Hot Water Boilers Source

 Hot water boilers and steam boilers alike need a water source.
 This can either be city water or well water supplied by a pump.
-This is the source for water that is fed into the boiler.
+This is the source of water that is fed into the boiler.
 Barring any leaks, drips, or weeping in your system, the supply from the well or city is necessary.
 Necessary to keep the water level at desired levels.
 A dry fired boiler is very dangerous and it is important to keep the water at proper levels.
 For hot water boiler systems, the system should be full.
 Steam systems are different.